tullo/high-performance-go/02-Performance-measurement-and-profiling.md

 }
 ```

+We'll use the profile package throughout this section.

+Later in the day we’ll touch on using the runtime/pprof interface directly.

 ----

 ## 2.5.
 Analysing a profile with pprof

-The analysis is driven by the go pprof subcommand:
+The analysis is driven by the `go pprof` subcommand:

 `go tool pprof /path/to/your/profile`

 This tool provides several different representations of the profiling data; textual, graphical, even flame graphs.

-Since Go 1.9 the profile file contains all the information needed to render the profile.
+Since Go 1.9 the **profile file contains all the information** needed to render the profile.

 > You do no longer need the binary which produced the profile. 🎉